search

 Confidence Building Is Hard Work

-How Do You Help Your Child Build Confidence?
+How Do You Help Build Confidence in Kids with Special Needs?

 When your child needs a confidence booster, what do you do?
 Which of Laurie’s strategies are you going to try when the opportunity arises.
-Leave a comment, and then connect with Laurie at lauriewallin.com, You can also click on this link to download the first fifteen pages of her upcoming new ebook You Are Truly Perfect.
+Leave a comment.

-Laurie Wallin is a wife and mom of four – two adopted with developmental delays, mood disorders, and ADHD.
+Laurie is the mom of four daughters–two adopted with developmental delays, mood disorders, and ADHD.
 A former junior high teacher turned speaker and life coach, she loves to learn, laugh until their sides hurt, and help women be courageous in life.

 Your email address will not be published.
 Required fields are marked *